thegeorgenikhil/simple-log-ingestor/README.md

 # Simple Log Ingestor

+This is a simple log ingestor that uses RabbitMQ as a message broker.
+The log ingestor is a HTTP server that accepts logs and publishes them to a RabbitMQ exchange.
+The logs can be of different levels - `info`, `error` and `debug`.
+The logs are published to the exchange with the routing key as the log level.
+The exchange is then subscribed to by two consumers - one `log_consumer` and one `alert_consumer`.

+The `log_consumer` consumes all types of log levels (routing key - `info`, `error` and `debug`) and writes them to the log file named `all_logs.log`.

+The `alert_consumer` consumes only logs with `error` as the log level (routing key - `error`) and writes them to the log file named `mail_logs.log`.
+The idea with the `mail_logs.log` is that we are considering the log_file as record of mails sent.
+Like a proxy for a mail server.

+The whole idea with this repo is to learn RabbitMQ, how queues, exchanges and bindings work by building a log ingestor and alerting system.

 ## Some notes

 Q: *What happens if there is no queue bound to the exchange? ie. Publisher publishes to an exchange but no consumer is alive thus no queue is bound to the exchange.*